The 2015 Budget

-Here is our wrap up of the 2013 Budget and how it affects you The 2013 Budget – by Chris Wheatley
+Here is our wrap up of the 2015 Budget how it may affect your wealth, business and family.
+2015 Budget Overview

 Education Tax Refund

 With the start of the 2011 school year just around the corner a reminder to all parents to keep all your receipts for tax time.
 Apart from school textbooks and stationery, you can also claim computer purchases, internet connection, printer & cartridges etc. To find our more on what you can or cannot claim, visit:

 26/06/09 Last chance to shop for the Education Tax refund

 If you are entitled to receive FTB Part A for a child at primary or secondary school (or would be if you weren’t receiving a payment for that child that stops you from getting it) you will qualify for the 2008-09 Education Tax refund.

 This means that you could get back 50% on some education expenses – like computers, printers, educational software, textbooks and stationery – but only if you make the purchase on or before next Tuesday, 30th June 2009.

 It is also available to independent students in primary, or secondary school.